W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ⁹If you offer miracles, you will be equally strong in your belief in them [miracles].
 ¹⁰The strength of your conviction will then sustain the belief of the miracle receiver.
 ¹¹Fantasies become totally unnecessary as the wholly satisfying nature of reality becomes apparent to both giver and receiver.
-¹²Reality is ‘lost’ through usurpation, which [usurpation] produces tyranny.
+¹²Reality is “lost’ through usurpation, which [usurpation] produces tyranny.
-¹³As long as a single ‘slave’ remains to walk the earth, your release is not complete.
+¹³As long as a single “slave’ remains to walk the earth, your release is not complete.
 ¹⁴Complete restoration of the Sonship is the only goal of the miracle-minded.
 :::

 ::: details Substituted
 Fantasy is a distorted form of vision.
 ²Fantasies of any kind are distortions, because fantasies always involve twisting perception into unreality.
-³Actions that stem from distortions are literally the reäctions of those who know not what they do.
+³Actions that stem from distortions are literally the reactions of those who know not what they do.
 ⁴Fantasy is an attempt to control reality according to false needs.
 ⁵Twist reality in any way and you are perceiving destructively.
 ⁶Fantasies are a means of making false associations and attempting to obtain pleasure from false associations.